Workflow-Manager-admin/sportifyshop-22807-c54d504a/README.md

 # sportifyshop-22807-c54d504a

+---
+🚩 **IMPORTANT: For Docker, VM, Codespaces, or Cloud IDEs, ALWAYS use `--host 0.0.0.0` when running the backend, or use the provided `run_backend.sh` script!**
+- If you only use `127.0.0.1` (the default), the server will not be accessible from outside the container/VM/cloud, and the frontend or your browser may NOT be able to connect.
+---

 ## Backend Setup – `sports_gear_backend`

 This backend is built with FastAPI and uses SQLite via SQLAlchemy ORM.
 It provides the data models and server structure for the Sports Gear ecommerce shop.